 If you opt for early retirement, your benefits will be reduced for the full duration of your retirement.

-Benefits for children are not paid during the period of early retirement.
+No child pension is paid during the period of early retirement.

-If you wish to defer your old-age pension, you should submit your application no later than the end of the month one year after reaching the statutory retirement age.
+If you wish to defer your old-age pension, you should submit your application within 1 year of the reference age.

 From 1st January 2024, you can request a total or partial deferment of your pension.
 The share of partial deferment can be expressed as a percentage (minimum 20% and maximum 80%) or as a sum in francs.
 You may, on request, go back on your decision on a monthly basis and ask for the partial or entire payment of your pension.
 A rate change may be requested once only, up to 5 years after the reference age, provided it has not already been changed during the period of early retirement.